 My boys are responsible for sweeping the floors, dusting, vacuuming, sweeping the porches, taking out the trash and the compost, and wiping down their bathroom.
 Also, my husband makes the bed everyday and the dishwasher is loaded and unloaded as needed.
 The kitchen counters get wiped down after every meal since I am a messy cook.

 I didn’t include doing laundry in this routine.
 Some people prefer to do all their laundry on one day.
 I think that’s great if you can do it, however we have too many loads to do that.
 I would be chained to the washer and dryer all day!
+(Plus it would overload our septic tank!)
 You can see how I handle our laundry here.

 YOUR CLEANING ROUTINE VS. MINE